Dai-dirk/Dai-dirk.github.io/_pages/about.md

 Talk
 ======
-**FPT 2025 Fusion SoC Workshop** Served as a lead organizer and coordinated the organization of Fusion SoC Workshop at FPT'25.
+**FPT 2025 Fusion SoC Workshop** Served as a lead organizer and coordinated the organization of the Fusion SoC Workshop at FPT'25.
 This [link](https://fpt-2025.lin.pub/) leads to the workshop website, which provides access to our cloud-hosted end-to-end CGRA workflow, including front-end compilation, back-end mapping, and SoC simulation.

 Review
 ======